 The 6 vowels of the Latin alphabet are coded by row(from 1 to 6) and the 20 consonants are also coded by row (from 1 to 20).

 These are combinations of sounds frequencies used in phones when dialing numbers.

-This is very similar to morse code.
-It basically adds an over encryption by splitting dots and dashes in groups of three.
+This is very similar to Morse code.
+It basically adds an over encryption by splitting dots and dashes into groups of three.

 It’s based on the story (The gold bug) from Edgar Allan Poe.

 It’s used in the Zelda ( a video game series like Twilight Princess) by a Hyrule people.

 This works by typing the keys in position P on the keyboard in the same key in position P but on another keyboard layout (QWERTY / DWORAK).

 It translates keyboard keys into column or line and the reverse.
 Keyboard keys are identified by the coordinates marked by the number of row and column.

 This works by typing a letter close to another on a computer keyboard.
 The shift can be: right, left, up and down.

 This is readable vertically with a rotation of 90 degrees clockwise.
 It was proposed by Michel Kern.